 Topics for discussion

-Our Contact Centre Homeworking webinar series includes two further sessions.
-These will focus on the following areas effecting businesses:
+Our Contact Centre Homeworking webinar series includes one further session.
+It will focus on the following area effecting businesses:

 Date & time: TBC

 Wellbeing has become a hot topic in recent times, as businesses have started to understand and appreciate the importance of maintaining a happy and productive workforce.
 The move to homeworking has thrown up a new set of issues and has made the management of staff wellbeing particularly challenging.